Botanical Water Technologies Ltd

 The Hyperledger Foundation team has actively collaborated with Fujitsu and BWT on this case study, contributing to the development of the business plan, technical requirements, and implementation details.
 The study also outlines plans to expand the network and ecosystem, including the creation of a real-time wall display.
 This display will quantify the amount of water harvested and delivered, showcasing the positive impact on people and the environment.

-BWT's ambitious goal is to deliver sustainable drinking water to 100 million of the world's most vulnerable people by 2025, making a significant difference in their lives and helping combat water scarcity.
+BWT's ambitious goal is to deliver clean and safe drinking water and positively impact 100 million of the world's most vulnerable people by 2025, making a significant difference in their lives and helping combat water scarcity and contamination.

 Read the full case study here.